plugCubed/plugAPI/README.md

 #### Multi line chat

-Since Plug.dj cuts off chat messages at 250 characters, you can choose to have your bot split up chat messages into multiple lines:
+Since plug.dj cuts off chat messages at 250 characters, you can choose to have your bot split up chat messages into multiple lines:

 ```javascript
 var bot = new PlugAPI(auth);